Introducing… ETSI’s Technical Committee: CYBER

 Direct support to EU legislation

-We recognize our key role to play in helping stakeholders comply with regulation, such as the NISWe recognize our key role to play in helping stakeholders comply with regulation, such as the NISDirective, ePrivacy, GDPR and the Cybersecurity Act, demonstrated by our publications giving guidance to meet the legal measures and technical requirements of the NIS Directive and GDPR.
+We recognize our key role to play in helping stakeholders comply with regulation, such as the Radio Equipment Directive, NIS Directive, ePrivacy, GDPR and the Cybersecurity Act, demonstrated by our publications giving guidance to meet the legal measures and technical requirements of the NIS Directive and GDPR.
 TC CYBER understands its responsibility in supporting EU legislation.

 Our specification TS 103 485 provides a set of considerations for industry and mechanisms to use when aiming to achieve compliance to the requirements in the General Data Protection Regulation (EU) 2016/679 (GDPR).
 TR 103 370 also provides guidelines and best practices to manage privacy, aiming to help achieve compliance with GDPR.